‘RHOC’ Star Emily Simpson Shares Happy Family Photo With Husband Shane And Their Kids After Divorce Rumors

-Emily Simpson and her husband, Shane Simpson, went through a rocky patch during the 14th season of The Real Housewives of Orange County but today, they are in a much better place in their marriage.
+Emily Simpson and her husband, Shane Simpson, went through a rocky patch during the 14th season of The Real Housewives of Orange County.
+Yet today, they are in a much better place in their marriage.

 Following weeks of on-screen tension between the two of them, Emily took to her Instagram page, where she posted a photo of her and Shane’s family, including their three children and the two daughters Shane shares with his ex.